-The Company is committed to reducing the impact of climate change throughout the value chain by setting a target to reduce greenhouse gas emissions per unit of production by 25% in 2025, compared to 2015/12.
+The Company is committed to reducing the impact of climate change throughout the value chain by setting a target to reduce greenhouse gas emissions per unit of production by 25% in 2025, compared to 2015^{/12}.
 In order to achieve the set target, the Company has carried out various projects as follows:

 - Science, innovation and technology such as artificial intelligence (AI), robots, and automations are applied in order to increase production efficiency while maximizing resource utilization; - Renewable energy is promoted to apply throughout production processes.
 For the feed business, biomass is used as an alternative fuel instead of using coal in boilers.
 The Company has changed the model of raising chickens in Thailand, adopting a so-called complex approach to enhance management efficiency.
 Chicken manure from complex farms shall be collected and used to produce biogas to be used as fuel for electricity generation for the farms.
 Solar energy is also used throughout the animal feed production processes, animal husbandry and food production such as CPF Solar Rooftop Project Phase 1 (completed in 2020) and Phase 2 (completed in 2022), which can reduce greenhouse gas emissions by up to 12,000 tons and 3,800 tons, respectively.
-In addition, the project "CPF Coal Free by the Year 2022" aims to reduce greenhouse gas emissions by cutting the use of coal at all plants.
-This enables the Company to lessen its greenhouse gas emissions by over 58,000 tons; - Low carbon products have been developed and certified with Carbon Footprint Reduction Label by Thailand Greenhouse Gas Management Organisation (TGO) since the greenhouse gas emissions are lower than average compared to the products in the same category.
+In addition, the project "CPF Coal Free by the Year 2022" aims to reduce greenhouse gas emissions by over 58,000 tons; - Low carbon products have been developed and certified with Carbon Footprint Reduction Label by Thailand Greenhouse Gas Management Organisation (TGO) since the greenhouse gas emissions are lower than average compared to the products in the same category.
 They include broiler feeds, fresh chicken products, fresh pork products and frozen duck and cooked duck products, all of which deliver value and contribute to the growth of the low-carbon product market.
 Moreover, CPF is the first company in Thailand whose duck products are certified with Carbon Footprint Label, and Carbon Footprint Reduction Label; - Carbon sequestration is promoted through conservation and restoration of forests and mangrove forests under the "CPF Rak Ni-Ves" and "CPF Grow-Share-Protect Mangrove Forestation" projects.
 CPF strives to increase green areas in its farms and factories as well.